szamani20/Cloud-SIEM/README.md

 ---

 ## Real-Time Logs Processor Microservice
 The Real-Time Logs Processor microservice is tasked with consuming logs from a `RabbitMQ` consumer and processing them to extract knowledge, actionable decisions, and valuable insights.
 This involves notifying clients about potential security breaches, identifying unnecessary services that may be incurring costs, and detecting sub-optimal configurations that could lead to security or cost issues.

-The Real-Time Logs Processor makes decisions based on user-defined rules, which can be customized through the UI module to tailor how logs are processed. specifically, in this implementation, the Real-Time Logs Processor microservice will generate notification tasks for the Notifications Processor microservice if there's a match between user-defined rules and the logs coming from their AWS cloud.
+The Real-Time Logs Processor makes decisions based on user-defined rules, which can be customized through the UI module to tailor how logs are processed.
+Additionally, the Real-Time Logs Processor also takes into account the intelligence shared by the Threat Detection Machine Learning model, deployed to `AWS SageMaker`.

+The Real-Time Logs Processor microservice will generate notification tasks for the Real-Time Notifications Processor microservice if the Threat Detection Machine Learning model has a high confidence in detecting a threat and/or if there's a match between user-defined rules and the logs coming from their AWS cloud.

 ![realtimeprocessor](https://github.com/szamani20/Cloud-SIEM/blob/master/images/architecture/realtimeprocessor.png?raw=true)